tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:MeasurementPolicy](https://rs.tdwg.org/bdqffdq/terms/MeasurementPolicy)
 - Preferred Label: Measurement Policy
 - Definition: A need concept that relates a UseCase to a set of supporting Measures.
-- SubClass Of: MeaurementConcept; Policy
+- SubClass Of: MeasurementConcept; Policy
 - Comments: The MeasurementPolicy in bdqffdq is a data quality Needs level concept that describes how some Measurement relates to a UseCase.
 This relationship defines which measures are supported by a given UseCase.
 MP(u) = {me | me ⊂ ME ⋀ u ∈ U }
 - View in: [term-list](../list/bdqffdq/index.md#MeasurementPolicy)